 With our formation service you are more than just a number.
 You are a valued client.
 We offer straight forward pricing, and no upsells, because it is easier on everyone that way.
 We treat your business seriously.
 There is no reason compliance and formation should be expensive.
-Our service includes:
+Our services include:

 allow you to use their address for mail and place of business.
 Small things, such as our free mail forwarding add up.

 There are other providers.
 However, most of them tend to be large national incorporation companies.
 They charge more, take longer and care less than we do.
 Some of them are simply just resellers of local incorporation and virtual office providers such as us.
 There are no call center employees here, nor will you ever be passed off from one person to another.

 In future years, you can save money with our cheap $75 registered agent service.

 This is a question of who manages the company day-to-day.
 Either the members (owners) or a manager(s) elected by the members.
 The key difference is in who makes daily decisions for the company, e.g. signing contracts and opening a bank account.
 Note, members may elect themselves as a manager if other partners want to remain silent.

 An EIN is required if you are going to do business and enjoy the benefits of the LLC.
 A single member LLC may decline to obtain an EIN, but then all of the company and personal accounts will be linked.
 This lack of separation could create serious asset protection issues down the line.
 It also makes it harder to obtain the tax benefits listed above.

 For these reasons, we advise every client obtain and EIN and open a bank account in the company's name.
 You may follow our free EIN guide here, or you may have us obtain it for you.